FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 structure that contains a field reference.
 However, the key identifiers id and name as well as type attribute may not be overridden.
 It is possible to override which codes of a code set are supported in a particular scenario, however.
-See the message structure section below.
+See section [Message structures](#message-structures) below.

 ### Field value uniqueness